How to Be a More Mindful Traveller in 2022

 What is a Mindful Traveller?

-A mindful traveller would be someone who is naturally, more respectful of the local culture, someone who is open and willing to observe the experience through a beginners eyes rather than someone who comes into a culture with a set of expectations, nor do they attempt to impose their own culture.
-Mindfulness is an excellent way to combat anxiety, something many of experience while we’re travelling.
-It fosters resistance to utilizing instincts (which you may think is counterproductive, especially when it pertains to your safety while travelling), but there is a time and a place for those instincts.
+A mindful traveller would be someone who is naturally, more respectful of local culture, someone who is open and willing to observe the experience through a beginners eyes rather than someone who comes into a culture with a set of expectations.
+A mindful traveller would refrain from imposing their own culture and would do their best to address any personal biases that might negatively affect their own experience.
+Mindfulness is an excellent way to combat anxiety, something many of us experience while travelling.
+Mindfulness fosters a resistance to utilizing instincts (which you may think is counterproductive, especially when it pertains to your safety while travelling), but there is a time and a place for those instincts.
 Mindfulness requires you to regulate your emotions.
 For example: If you are taking a stroll through the alleyways of the old Medina in Marrakech, but suddenly, anxiety starts to creep in, and you start to worry that you’ll never find your Riad, the perceived result will be you sleeping out on the street with the small army of cats and stray dogs, following hot on your heels, you can recognize, it’s just a thought.
 It hasn’t happened yet.
-In that present moment, you are totally okay, you’re having an adventure.
+In that present moment, you are totally okay, you’re just having an adventure.
 You can listen to the sound of your own footprints echoing off the ancient lime-plaster walls, return to the moment and enjoy it for what it is.
 That, is mindfulness.

 Try Slow Travel

 Another way to be mindful is to slo000wwww down!
 When we swoop into these destinations, over-run with tourists, proverbial list in hand, we hurry about, ticking off sites, snapping the all-important photo for the Gram, all the while, trying to carve out those “local” moments.
 Unless you’ve entered the Amazing Race, consider halfing that to-do list, and if you must see everything, skip travel during peak seasons.